mhdk1602/python_training/README.md

     * Working with APIs in Python (e.g., REST, GraphQL)
     * Techniques for integrating data from multiple sources
     * Postgres/Postgraphile Setup
+    * Migration to Hasura
+    * Implementing a chatbot on our Stock Trading Platform Application

 7. Text Comparison